anastasia2022be1/backend-registration/README.md

 # Authentication API

 This project provides a simple authentication system using Express, MongoDB, and Resend for email verification.
 It allows users to register, log in, and verify their email through a confirmation link sent to their inbox.
+The API is also equipped with JWT-based authorization for secure access to protected endpoints.

 ## Features

 - User registration with email and password
 - Password hashing using `bcrypt`
-- Token-based email verification
+- Token-based email verification with expiration
 - Login with email and password
+- JWT-based authorization for secure route access
 - MongoDB for storing user data

 ## Technologies Used